 Current research projects

-- Discovering how digitalisation and new musical multimedia are impacting recorded popular music making and experience.
-This research is reported in a forthcoming monograph on new musical multimedia with Bloomsbury press, partly researched while Visiting Scholar at Stanford University, USA;
+- Discovering how new musical multimedia and X-reality technologies are impacting recorded popular music making and experience.
+This research is reported in a forthcoming monograph with Bloomsbury press, partly researched while Visiting Scholar at Stanford University, USA;

-- Working with Colombian academics, charities and NGOs to develop better tools to evaluate the social benefits of the music-making projects they run (funded by the Academy of Medical Sciences).
+- Working with Colombian academics, charities and NGOs to develop better tools to evaluate the social benefits of the music-making projects they run.

 - Research group

-I am happy to supervise highly qualified PhD candidates in my areas of expertise, particularly music and digitalisation, the experience of new musical multimedia and immersive technologies, and music in science communication and environmentalism.
+I am happy to supervise highly qualified PhD candidates in my areas of expertise, particularly music and AI, the experience of new musical multimedia and music in immersive technologies, and music in science communication and environmentalism.

-- Jake Downs, Space and embodiment in headphone listening
+- Jake Downs, Space and embodiment in headphone listening, 2021

-- Elsa Marshall, The idea of integration in the early Broadway film musical
+- Elsa Marshall, The idea of integration in the early Broadway film musical, 2021

 - Maria Krivenski, Making sense of 'classical' music performance at university: An ethnographically-informed case study of a community of practice, 2019